Enduring Inspiration

 Nancy Webb (1926-2012)

-Multi faceted artists Nancy Webb was a painter, art director and print maker in the 1940s.
+Multi-faceted artist Nancy Webb was a painter, art director and print maker in the 1940s.
 In the 1960s, she also illustrated books and began creating sculptures.
-She worked in a range of media including wood and resin, bronze, stone and found metals.
-Her work captures powerful themes of life (Eros), death (Thanatos), creation and the natural world.
+Webb worked in a range of media including wood and resin, bronze, stone and found metals.
+Her work captures powerful themes of life (Eros), death (Thanatos), creation, and the natural world.